planttheidea/fast-equals/README.md

   fully supported their comparison
 - `fast-deep-equal`, `react-fast-compare` and `nano-equal` throw on objects with `null` as prototype (`Object.create(null)`)
-- `assert.deepStrictEqual` does not support `NaN` or `SameValue` equality for dates
+- `assert.deepStrictEqual` does not support `NaN` or `SameValueZero` equality for dates
 - `deep-eql` does not support `SameValue` equality for zero equality (positive and negative zero are not equal)
 - `deep-equal` does not support `NaN` and does not strictly compare object type, or date / regexp values, nor uses `SameValue` equality for dates
-- `fast-deep-equal` does not support `NaN` or `SameValue` equality for dates
+- `fast-deep-equal` does not support `NaN` or `SameValueZero` equality for dates
-- `nano-equal` does not strictly compare object property structure, array length, or object type, nor `SameValue` equality for dates
+- `nano-equal` does not strictly compare object property structure, array length, or object type, nor `SameValueZero` equality for dates
-- `react-fast-compare` does not support `NaN` or `SameValue` equality for dates, and does not compare `function` equality
+- `react-fast-compare` does not support `NaN` or `SameValueZero` equality for dates, and does not compare `function` equality
 - `shallow-equal-fuzzy` does not strictly compare object type or regexp values, nor `SameValue` equality for dates
-- `underscore.isEqual` does not support `SameValue` equality for primitives or dates
+- `underscore.isEqual` does not support `SameValueZero` equality for primitives or dates

 All of these have the potential of inflating the respective library's numbers in comparison to `fast-equals`, but it was the closest apples-to-apples comparison I could create of a reasonable sample size.
 It should be noted that `react`